Trapped for 2 weeks, 11 workers rescued from China gold mine - WTMJ

-BEIJING (AP) — Eleven workers trapped for two weeks by an explosion inside a Chinese gold mine were brought safely to the surface on Sunday.
+BEIJING (AP) — Eleven workers trapped for two weeks inside a Chinese gold mine were brought safely to the surface on Sunday, a landmark achievement for an industry long-blighted by disasters and high death tolls.

 State broadcaster CCTV showed workers being hauled up one-by-one in baskets on Sunday afternoon, their eyes shielded to protect them after so many days in darkness.

+Some brought their hands together in gratitude and many appeared almost too weak to stand.
+They were swiftly covered in coats amid freezing temperatures and loaded into ambulances.

+Hundreds of rescue workers and officials stood at attention and applauded as the workers were brought up from the mine in Qixia, a jurisdiction under Yantai in the eastern coastal province of Shandong.

-One worker was reported to have died from a head wound following the blast that deposited massive amounts of rubble in the shaft on Jan.
+One worker was reported to have died from a head wound following the explosion that deposited massive amounts of rubble in the shaft on Jan.
 10 while the mine was still under construction.

 The fate of 10 others who were underground at the time is unknown.
 Authorities have detained mine managers for delaying reporting the accident.

-State broadcaster CCTV showed numerous ambulances parked alongside engineering vehicles at the mine in Qixia, a jurisdiction under Yantai in Shandong province.

-Increased supervision has improved safety in China’s mining industry, which used to average 5,000 deaths per year.
-However, demand for coal and precious metals continues to prompt corner-cutting, and two accidents in Chongqing last year killed 39 miners.
+Such protracted and expensive rescue efforts are relatively new in China’s mining industry, which used to average 5,000 deaths per year.
+Increased supervision has improved safety, although demand for coal and precious metals continues to prompt corner-cutting.
+A new crackdown was ordered after two accidents in mountainous southwestern Chongqing last year killed 39 miners.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.